syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 # View of SfCalendar

-`SfCalendar` control provides two types of views to display dates such as month view and year view.
-It can be assigned to the `SfCalendar` control by using [ViewMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~ViewMode.html) property.Based on the user’s preference `SfCalendar` can be viewed in any of the available two types.
+`SfCalendar` control provides 4 different types of views such month, year, decade and century.It can be assigned to the `SfCalendar` control by using [ViewMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~ViewMode.html) property.

 N> By default SfCalendar control is assigned with month view.